Olympus Rally: National Rally

 The Olympus Rally was first held as a stage rally in 1973.
 It was headquartered in Shelton, WA and was part of the SCCA Pro Rally Championship.
 It continued to be part of that championship through 1975.
 In 1976, it became part of the NARA (North American Rally Association) championship (which later changed its name to NARRA (North American Rally Racing Association)).
 It was part of that championship through 1979.
 In 1980, it switched back to the SCCA ProRally Championship and remained in that championship through 1987.

 While the name was used for a regional rally supporting the 2001 Wild West SCCA Pro Rally, the Olympus Rally was not held from 1989 through 2005.

+Jari-Matti Latvala and Tuukka Shemeikka in their Toyota GR Corolla Rally RC2 won the 2026 Olympus Rally in Shelton, Washington.

 The Olympus Rally returned as national rally in 2006 and was part of the United States Rally Championship.
 In 2007, it switched to the Rally America National Championship and was part of that championship through 2012.
 After a dispute with Rally America, the rally was cancelled in 2013.
 It was originally scheduled to return as a NASA Rally Sport National qualifier round in 2014, however the issues with Rally America were resolved and the rally ran as a Rally America regional that year.
 In 2015, it returned to the Rally America National Championship.
 In 2017 it became sanctioned by the American Rally Association and has been a round in the ARA National Championship since then.